9 Clear Signs You’re in a Toxic Friendship

 He’s clingy like seaweed

 Your friend needs you to hang out with him every Friday night.
 He wants your feedback on every decision or be his plus-one at every work event.
 It can even reach the point of you feeling like he’s controlling or possessive, as he demands why you didn’t return or call a text immediately.
 There reaches a point when someone is so dependent that it crosses a line and exhausts all your time.
 If your friend is too clingy, Burbach suggests giving him the hint by pulling back.
 If need be, talk with him about what’s acceptable to you and what’s not.
-Make sure you are being a good friend as well by doing these 24 little things you can do to be a true friend.
+Here’s how to tell if you’re experiencing gaslighting in a relationship.

 She’s a Debbie Downer